merkle-open/terrific-micro/README.md

 <img align="right" src="https://raw.githubusercontent.com/namics/terrific-micro/master/assets/img/icon/terrific-micro.png">

-Terrific Micro is a powerful application for simple and complex frontend development with a tiny footprint.
+Terrific Micro is a PHP application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code.
 To unleash the beast and all its power we recommend you read more about the Terrific concept on [terrifically.org](http://terrifically.org) first.